mororo18/draw/README.md

 </h6>

 ## description
-A CPU-based real-time renderer built from the ground up in Rust, this project explores the core concepts of graphics programming by implementing essential rendering techniques without relying on external graphics APIs.
-The renderer supports triangle rasterization, perspective projection, Phong shading, and texture mapping, all rendered directly to the frame buffer using the X11 API.
-This project is designed to be both a hands-on learning experience and a strong foundation for further exploration into efficient software rendering techniques.
+A CPU-based real-time renderer built in Rust, this project implements core graphics techniques like triangle rasterization, perspective projection, Phong shading, and texture mapping, rendering directly to the frame buffer via X11.
+It serves as a hands-on learning tool and a foundation for exploring efficient CPU-based software rendering.

 ### dependencies
 install the latest version of [rust](https://www.rust-lang.org/tools/install) and: